Stage 1: Self-Discovery | Fears Reframing

 Tim Ferriss drew the fear-setting exercise from Stoic philosophy, particularly from Seneca and Marcus Aurelius.
 The Stoics practised premeditatio malorum: deliberately imagining the worst things that could happen, not out of pessimism, but to prepare themselves emotionally and practically.
 Seneca advised: "Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: Is this the condition that I feared?"

 The Stoic insight is that most fears are worse in anticipation than in reality.
 By looking at them directly, you deflate their power.
-The unknown is always scarier than the known, even when the known is unpleasant.
+Know this: the unknown is always scarier than the known, even when the known is unpleasant.

 Access your Notion workbook here.

-Choose one specific decision or change you are currently avoiding because of fear.
+Choose one specific decision or change you're currently avoiding because of fear.
 It can be a career move, a conversation, a creative project, a financial decision, anything where fear is the thing standing between you and action.
+Write it down so you can see it clearly.

 Part 1: Define the worst case

-If it happened, how could I repair or recover?
+• If it happened, how could you repair or recover?

 Part 2: Define the benefits of action